zero5zero6zero7/anti-procrastination-hosts-file/README.md

 ---

 ## uBlock Origin vs Windows system HOSTS file block, which is better?
 Personally, I use both, however I tend to move some hosts to uBlock only on Firefox (or Chrome). uBlock allows you to temporarily unblock a host, or just disabling uBlock on that site will allow you to browse it.
 Host file block on Windows makes it harder and sometimes, you'll be forced to restart system to unblock a domain completely or even edit the host file.
+Do note, using Windows hosts will block any app from connecting to the domain blocked in hosts file.
+This is pretty useful to disallow ANY app from connecting to a specific domain (especially malware).

 ---
-***

 ## What is [anti-procrastination-hosts-file-XS](https://raw.githubusercontent.com/zero5zero6zero7/anti-procrastination-hosts-file/main/anti-procrastination-hosts-file-XS)"?
 Mostly same as [anti-procrastination-hosts-file](https://raw.githubusercontent.com/zero5zero6zero7/anti-procrastination-hosts-file/main/anti-procrastination-hosts-file), except it also blocks Twitter along with a lot of main news and social sites.
 Sites like Reddit and YouTube are still unblocked, because these sites are actually useful for work and "research".
 Use [anti-procrastination-hosts-file-XS-ULTRA](https://raw.githubusercontent.com/zero5zero6zero7/anti-procrastination-hosts-file/main/anti-procrastination-hosts-file-XS-ULTRA) host file to block Reddit and YouTube as well.